-When we received the name of our Parish, our mission statement became “Our Devotion to the Understanding, Teaching, Promotion and Love of the Eucharist”.
+When our parish was named, our mission statement became “Our Devotion to the Understanding, Teaching, Promotion and Love of the Eucharist”.
 We were given the responsibility of proclaiming the presence of God’s only Son, not only in our Eucharistic Celebrations, but in the every day living of our lives.
 We became “teachers”, helping the people of The Millwoods and Meadows areas understand that “The Blessed Body of Christ” is not just a “symbol” that we consume at Mass on the weekends as an outward display of our Faith.
 There is so much more to teach.

-Our Church, specifically, the Altar and Sanctuary, were built to extend into the space behind the Altar, by continuing the raised floor through the wall behind and it creates a second raised “Altar”.
-In the wall between the two spaces, is our Tabernacle, which has been crafted by a local company.
+Our Chapel, specifically, the Altar and Sanctuary, were built to accommodate the space behind the Altar, by continuing the raised floor through the wall behind and it creates a second raised “Altar”.
+In the wall between the two spaces, is our Tabernacle, which has been locally made by a craftsman.
 It is constructed of bronze, and very uniquely, opens to both sides.
 The Chapel side, opens to reveal The Blessed Body of Christ, the Sacrament, in an illuminated vessel.
-Above, Jesus hangs on His Cross, which is backlit, providing a warm glow to the Chapel during the hours of no sunlight.
-On the inside, the Chapel is humbly adorned and provides space for 30 people.
-On one side, the statue niche is where His Mother stands and watches over The Body of Her Precious Son and His adorers.
+Above the , Jesus hangs on His Cross, which is backlit, providing a warm glow to the Chapel during the hours of no sunlight.
+On the inside, the Chapel is humbly adorned and provides pews for 20 persons.
+On one side, there is a niche in the wall where a statuette of the Blessed Virgin stands and watches over The Body of Her Precious Son and His adorers.